uzborg950/SARAS-ESAD-Baseline/README.md

 You will need the following to run this code successfully
 - Anaconda python
 - Pytorch latest
-- Visulisation
+- Visualisation
-  - if you want to visulise set tensorboard flag equal to true while training
+  - if you want to visualise set tensorboard flag equal to true while training
   - [TensorboadX](https://github.com/lanpa/tensorboardX)
-  - Tensorflow for tensorboad
+  - Tensorflow for tensorboard

 ### Datasets and other downloads
 - Please visit [SARAS-ESAD](https://saras-esad.grand-challenge.org) website to download the dataset for surgeon action detection.
-- Extract all the sets (train and val) from zip files and put them under single directory.
+- Extract all the sets (train and val) from zip files and put them under a single directory.
 Provide the path of that directory as data_root in train file.
-Data prepocessing and feeding pipeline is in [detectionDatasets.py](https://github.com/Viveksbawa/SARAS-ESAD-baseline/blob/master/data/detectionDatasets.py) file.
+Data preprocessing and feeding pipeline is in [detectionDatasets.py](https://github.com/Viveksbawa/SARAS-ESAD-baseline/blob/master/data/detectionDatasets.py) file.
-- rename the data dirctory `esad`.
+- rename the data directory `esad`.
 - Your directory will look like
   - esad
     - train